Illumina/strelka/docs/developerGuide/README.md

 `${STRELKA_REPO_PATH}/scratch/ideConfiguration/CLion/referenceCodeStyleSettings.xml`

-..note that the automated `asytle` formatting settings still define the project defaults, the above configuration simply provides a starting point for CLion which is closer to the project's formatting norms.
+..note that the automated `astyle` formatting settings still define the project defaults, the above configuration simply provides a starting point for CLion which is closer to the project's formatting norms.